Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Big Zip.md

 ### The overwhelming number of directories and files
 ![[PicoCTF big zip 2.png]]
 I ran `tree -f big-zip-files` to check the number of files and directories that were present in this folder.
-As observed. there were 358 directories and 8732 files.
+As observed, there were 358 directories and 8732 files.
 I tried to use  pipe ("`|`") to grep "flag" or "pico" from the contents of the output of the `tree` command.
 However, since the `.txt` files were randomly named for this challenge, this approach was ineffective.
 An example file name is `ireiagcarkzcmosqzqlvrh.txt`.

 >[!faq] PicoCTF Hint: Can grep be instructed to look at every file in a directory and its subdirectories?
 >